-key default description

-background None Widget background color

-colour_have_updateffffff' Colour when there are updates.

-colour_no_update s'ffffff' Colour when there's no updates.

-custom_command None Custom shell command for checking updates (counts the lines of

-the output)

-custom_command_m l - Lambda function to modify line count from custom_command

-CheckUpdates.

-<lambda> at</lambda>

-0x7f9438fa8d30>

-display_format 'Updates: Display format if updates available

-{updates}'

-distro 'Arch' Name of your distribution

-execute None Command to execute on click

-fmt '{}' How to format the text

-font 'sans' Default font

-fontshadow None font shadow color, default is None(no shadow)

-fontsize None Font size.
-Calculated if None.

-foreground 'ffffff' Foreground colour

-markup True Whether or not to use pango markup

-max_chars 0 Maximum number of characters to display in widget.

-mouse_callbacks {} Dict of mouse button press callback functions.
-Acceps functions

-and lazy calls.

-no_update_string 11 String to display if no updates available

-padding None Padding.
-Calculated if None.

-restart_indicator'' Indicator to represent reboot is required.
-(Ubuntu only)

-update_interval 60 Update interval in seconds.
+key default description background None Widget background color colour_have_updatefffff' Colour when there are updates. colour_no_update s'ffffff' Colour when there's no updates. custom_command None Custom shell command for checking updates (counts the lines of the output) custom_command_m odfufyction Lambda function to modify line count from custom_command CheckUpdates. <lambda> at</lambda> 0x7faf66961510> display_format 'Updates: Display format if updates available {updates}' distro 'Arch' Name of your distribution execute None Command to execute on click fmt '{}' To format the string returned by the widget.
+For example, if the clock widget returns '08:46' we can do fmt='time {}' do print 'time 08:46' on the widget.
+To format the individual strings like hour and minutes use the format paramater of the widget (if it has one) font 'sans' Default font fontshadow None font shadow color, default is None(no shadow) fontsize None Font size.
+Calculated if None. foreground 'ffffff' Foreground colour initial_text 1.1 Draw the widget immediately with an initial text, useful if it takes time to check system updates. markup True Whether or not to use pango markup max_chars 0 Maximum number of characters to display in widget. mouse_callbacks {} Dict of mouse button press callback functions.
+Accepts func- tions and lazy calls. no_update_string 11 String to display if no updates available padding None Padding.
+Calculated if None. restart_indicato r'' Indicator to represent reboot is required.
+(Ubuntu only) scroll False Whether text should be scrolled.
+When True, you must set the widget's width. scroll_clear False Whether text should scroll completely away (True) or stop when the end of the text is shown (False) scroll_delay 2 Number of seconds to pause before starting scrolling and restart- ing/clearing text at end scroll_hide False Whether the widget should hide when scrolling has finished scroll_interval 0.1 Time in seconds before next scrolling step scroll_repeat True Whether text should restart scrolling once the text has ended scroll_step 1 Number of pixels to scroll with each step update_interval 60 Update interval in seconds.